-- 18. Require clearly articulated building entrances oriented toward streets to ensure an active streetscape. - 19.
-Encourage new buildings to be built with a zero setback from internal private streets and minimal setbacks from public streets to promote a continuous street wall. - 20.
-Consider setbacks from arterial streets and internal private streets in the following instances to support social interaction and accessibility:

-- a.
-To accommodate integrated gathering area; - b.
+- 17. Require clearly articulated building entrances oriented toward streets to ensure an active streetscape. - 18.
+Encourage new buildings to be built with a zero setback from internal private streets and minimal setbacks from public streets to promote a continuous street wall. - 19.
+Consider setbacks from arterial streets and internal private streets in the following instances to support social interaction and accessibility: - a.
+To accommodate integrated gathering - b.
 For seating or patios; - c.
-To accommodate bicycle parking; ord.
-For accessibility features such as - wayfinding. - 21.
-Require setbacks from greenways, amenity areas, Gatewood Boulevard, and the existing low density residential areas to ensure compatibility and transitioning. - 22.
-Encourage treed boulevards, integrated gathering areas or active transportation infrastructure between buildings and greenways, amenity areas, Gatewood Boulevard, and the existing low density residential areas to promote compatibility and transitioning. - 23.
-Encourage that active uses located on corner sites provide active frontages in one or more of the following forms to promote the character of the area: - a.
+To accommodate bicycle parking; or

+- d.
+For accessibility features such as wayfinding. - 20.
+Require setbacks from greenways, pond areas, Gatewood Boulevard, and the existing low density residential areas to ensure compatibility and transitioning. - 21.
+Encourage treed boulevards, integrated gathering areas or active transportation infrastructure between buildings and greenways, pond areas, Gatewood Boulevard, and the existing low density residential areas to promote compatibility and transitioning. - 22.
+Encourage active uses located on corner sites to provide active frontages in one or more of the following forms to promote the character of the area: - a.
 Entrances on both adjacent streets; - b.
 Rounded or diagonal corners; or - c.
-A corner entrance.
+A corner entrance. - 23.
+Require windows at grade adjacent to streets to ensure activation of streets and improved safety. - 24.
+Encourage the screening or shielding of storage and parking areas through the renovation of existing facilities to promote an active and attractive streetscape.